Sign Up Today & Get 10% Off Click Here

 Giver Behavior: Gift card purchasers often become more loyal customers themselves.
 Data shows that 35-45% of gift card givers make additional purchases for themselves within 30 days of giving a gift card.
 They demonstrate higher engagement, better retention, and increased lifetime value.
 Tracking giver behavior separately from recipient behavior reveals a valuable customer segment worth nurturing.

 Recipient Acquisition Opportunity: Gift card recipients represent your highest-quality new customer acquisition channel.
 Unlike customers acquired through paid advertising, recipients come with implicit endorsement from someone who knows them.
 First-time redemption conversion rates (recipients who become repeat customers) average 25-40%—far higher than traditional acquisition channels.
-Analyzing which recipients convert and why helps optimize the recipient experience.

 Key Behavioral Metrics and What They Reveal